Particular/Workshop/exercises/01 - UI-Composition.md

 The application UI consists of two pages: Dashboard and Orders.
 In this exercise you'll display additional information in the Orders page by modifying the API, view model and view templates.

 First, you'll display an additional property in the existing view: the number of items contained in the order.
-Then you'll create a whole new vertical slice responsible for calculating and displaying the total price of items in the order.
+Then you'll create a whole new vertical slice responsible for calculating and displaying the total price of the items in the order.

 ## Exercise 1.1: display the count of items in an order